ack3rs/ackyLog/README.md

-# I use the Structured Logging now.
+# I use structured logging now.
 This is old code.

 # ackyLog